-Mega Man 3 is host to an interesting glitch in which Mega Man can leap the height of the entire screen if players plugged in a second NES controller and held down RIGHT on its d-pad.
+Mega Man 3 is host to an interesting glitch in which Mega Man can leap the height of the entire screen if the player plugged in a second NES controller and held down RIGHT on its d-pad.
 The actual jumping ability was probably a hidden cheat; the actual glitch comes in handy when the player dies by falling into a bottomless pit.
 With proper timing, players could then attempt to jump out of the pit using the cheat, sending Mega Man back into the playing field with a completely empty life bar.
-The result is an invincible Mega Man; while he still reels back from contact, he is able to take an infinite amount of punishment in this condition.
-Two caveats: (a) Mega Man can no longer fire off his Mega buster, and must make use of his nemeses' weaponry--and if he is out of "ammo" in this condition, he's practically useless on the offensive end; (b) Mega Man is still vulnerable to spikes.
+The result is an invincible Mega Man; while he still reels back from contact, he is able to take an infinite amount of damage in this condition.
+Two downsides: (a) Mega Man can no longer fire off his Mega buster, and must make use of his enemies' weaponry (and if he is out of "ammo" in this condition, he's practically useless on the offensive end); (b) Mega Man is still vulnerable to spikes.
 Also, grabbing a life powerup while in this state will fill up some of Mega Man's energy bar, making him once again vulnerable to attacks (and possibly very near death, if a small life powerup was picked up).

 Below are the Robot Masters unique to Mega Man 3.
 Like all classic Mega Man games, Mega Man gains each robot master's weapon when they are defeated.
 In an oddity for the series, the vulnerability relationships in Mega Man 3 aren't entirely circular: That is, there is not one solitary sequence for defeating the robot masters from beginning to end with the luxury of having the appropriate weapon (past the first fight).
 In other words, at some point even after the first boss fight, players will have to walk into a robot master encounter with a sub-optimal weapon.
 Note that in Dr. Wily's castle, players encounter 8 additional Robot Masters from Mega Man 2 but they do not have full stages, nor do they have useable weapons.

 Weak Against: Hard Knuckle